j-d-carmichael/boats/README.md

 ## Summary

 ---
+An OpenAPI preprocessor tool with an aim to writer "DRY'er" source yaml files through the use of a template engine:
  - Bundle multiple OpenAPI 2|3 files together with [swagger-parser](https://www.npmjs.com/package/swagger-parser) or [json-refs](https://www.npmjs.com/package/json-refs) (see the history for why they both exist [History](#history))
  - Validate OpenAPI 2|3 output with [swagger-parser](https://www.npmjs.com/package/swagger-parser)
  - Use the full power of the [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine within y(a)ml, type less do more